h1376h/MLCourse/ML_Obsidian_Vault/Lectures/4/Quiz/L4_4_Quiz.md

 Consider combining concepts from earlier lectures with linear separability.

 #### Task
-1. How does the concept of bias-variance tradeoff (from Lecture 2) relate to the choice of linear vs. non-linear decision boundaries?
+1. How does the concept of bias-variance tradeoff relate to the choice of linear vs. non-linear decision boundaries?
 2. If a dataset has high overlap between classes, which would typically perform better: a linear classifier with regularization or a linear classifier without regularization?
 Explain in one sentence
 3. For a 2D dataset where the optimal Bayes decision boundary is a circle, would a linear classifier or a quadratic feature transform be more appropriate?
 Why?